SC-DevTeam/Pinocchio/README.md

 # Pinocchio

 Welcome to Pinocchio, the all in one SC games protocol understanding and exploitation.
 Pinocchio is an open source project supported by the community.

-## BIG WIP
-Pinocchio is actually a big WIP project.
 It's built with vanilla java, with all the boilerplates to allow an easy understanding of the code in the hope to have more people involved.

 ## Patchers